0xor1/transmittable/README.md

 ```
 Remember this method call must be made on both the client side and the server
 side.
 This is usually best achieved by both server and client side libraries
-referencing a common interface library which contains this function.
+referencing a common library which contains this function.